imor/uci/README.md

 This function starts a new game. _engine_ is the path of the engine executable, _engineSide_ is the side which the engine will play.
 It should be either 'white' or 'black'. _gameLength_ is the game length in minutes.
-The optional bookFile is the path to the polyglot book which should be used to lookup moves.
+The optional bookFile is the path to the polyglot book which the engine will use to lookup moves.
 ```js
 uci.startNewGame('path/to/engine-executable', 'white', 10,
     'path/to/polyglot-book');